flappy-evolution-worker

 Heuristic teacher policy used to label synthetic pretraining samples.

-The rule intentionally stays simple and interpretable: flap when the bird is meaningfully below the next gap center, not already rising fast, and either close to the gap entry or in an urgent approach state.
+The rule intentionally stays simple and interpretable: flap when the bird is meaningfully below the next gap center, not already rising fast, and either near the next pipe or drifting close to the lower edge of the current gap.

 Parameters: